John Waters (columnist): Pantigate

 On 11 January 2014, Waters was mentioned by Irish drag queen Panti (Rory O'Neill) on RTÉ's The Saturday Night Show with Brendan O'Connor while discussing homophobia.
 O'Neill said that Waters, among other Irish journalists, was homophobic.

 Waters and the others mentioned threatened RTÉ and O'Neill with legal action.
 RTÉ subsequently removed that section of the interview from their online archive.
 On 25 January episode of The Saturday Night Show, O'Connor issued a public apology to those named on behalf of RTÉ for being mentioned in the interview held two weeks previously.
 RTÉ compensated Waters and others mentioned.

 RTÉ received hundreds of complaints about the issue.
 A rally against the payout and censorship drew 2,000 people, and the appropriateness of the payout was later discussed by members of the Oireachtas.
 The issue was also discussed in the European Parliament.
 RTÉ's head of television defended the €85,000 payout and blamed the decision mostly on Ireland's Anti-Defamation Laws.

-Dispute with Irish Times colleagues
+Dispute with The Irish Times colleagues

-In February 2014, Waters' implicated fellow Irish Times journalist Patsy McGarry as the author of a handful of ad hominem Tweets, written anonymously.
+In February 2014, Waters' implicated fellow The Irish Times journalist Patsy McGarry as the author of a handful of ad hominem Tweets, written anonymously.
 In the piece, Waters' alleged an institutional bias within The Irish Times against Catholic social teaching.
 Despite this, in March 2014, it was announced that John Waters had decided to stop contributing to The Irish Times.
 Reports stated that he had been unhappy at The Irish Times since the controversy.